flecsi/flecsi/doc/sphinx/src/user-guide/data.rst

 **Colors**
     Each index space is partitioned into a number of *colors* that can be processed in parallel.
-    A color is not strictly bound to the memory space of a particular process (MPI rank), but can be relocated by the task-based parallelism machinery depending on the needs of the application.
+    A color is not strictly bound to the memory space of a particular process, but can be relocated by the task-based parallelism machinery depending on the needs of the application.